Negotiating Effectively

 I’ve found this often results in hard, difficult and challenging conversations.

 By understanding what they are negotiating for, I then try to provide most of what they are looking for.
-When you factor in their motivations and goals, you connect with them better.
+I recall once being in a negotiating meeting, during our discussion I told the other party I didn’t think they were making enough on the deal.
+For about 10 seconds the room went silent, and they eventually spoke up and said they were thinking the same.
+When you factor in the other people’s motivations and goals, you connect with them better.
 I take an approach where at the end of the day, the party on the other side of the table likes me.
 Not necessarily loves me.
 But a shared appreciation provides the best environment for the transaction.
 Your understanding of them is a natural way for them to like you.
-If you are viewed as fair and considerate; you get a successful mutually beneficial deal.
+If you are viewed as fair and considerate, you get a successful mutually beneficial deal.
+It also serves you well down the road when working with the same party again.

 This is not a new concept, but in my experience, this is the one key rule that has made the biggest difference.
 Seeing things from their viewpoint and thinking through all the different angles they are likely to come at it, gives me a lot of insight.